Zvi Hirsch Chajes: Career

 The name Zvi Hirsch is a bilingual tautological name in Yiddish.
 It means literally "deer-deer" and is traceable back to the Hebrew word צבי tsvi "deer" and the German word Hirsch "deer".

 Works

-Mevo Hatalmud (The Student's Guide Through the Talmud, English edition published by Feldheim, 1952) deals with both the Halakha, the legal aspects of the Talmud, and the Aggadah, the non-legal portions.
+Mevo Hatalmud (Introduction to the Talmud) deals with both the Halakha, the legal aspects of the Talmud, and the Aggadah, the non-legal portions.
 In this work, Chajes imparts a detailed history and classification of the Talmud and its underlying oral tradition.
 This work is the first modern attempt on the part of Orthodoxy to formulate the nature, extent, and authority of tradition.